'They took him!' Gay married couple torn apart by ICE

 “The judge agreed with us and granted bond.
 At that point, we thought he would be released and we could move forward.
 That’s how the system is supposed to work,” Rizio said.

 In early February, a bond hearing was scheduled.
-Matt traveled to Mississippi in anticipation of Alan’s release.
-The legal team presented extensive documentation, including letters of support from members of Congress, as well as evidence of Alan’s marriage and community ties.
+Matt traveled to Mississippi in anticipation of Allan’s release.
+The legal team presented extensive documentation, including letters of support from members of Congress, as well as evidence of Allan’s marriage and community ties.

 Instead of releasing him, ICE exercised its authority to place a 10-day hold while considering an appeal.
-During that time, Matt remained in Mississippi, visiting Alan regularly.
+During that time, Matt remained in Mississippi, visiting Allan regularly.

 “ICE decided to just ignore that and not release him.
 They used something called the ‘auto stay’ provision to keep him locked up anyway,” Rizio said.
 “It’s essentially them saying, ‘We don’t like the judge’s order, so we’re not going to follow it….That feels crazy—because it is crazy.
 There’s no real statutory basis for it.
 It’s a regulation that allows them to operate outside the bounds of what the law actually says.”